Open165/site/README.md

 ## Making changes to the database schema

-The project uses Cloudflare D1 database and Prisma ORM.
+The project uses Cloudflare D1 database.
 To make changes to the database schema, follow these steps:

-1. Make changes to `db/schema.prisma`
-2. Generate new migration SQL file via
+1. Generate new migration SQL file via
     ```bash
-    # Please replace <numbers> with the next number in the sequence and <description> with a brief description of the migration
-    npm run gen:migration -- --output db/migrations/<numbers>_<description>.sql
+    npm run gen:migration -- <migration_name>
     ```
+    This will generate a new migration file in `db/migrations` folder, with auto-generated sequence number and `.sql` extension.
+2. Modify the migration file as needed.
 3. Run the following command to apply migrations:
     ```bash
     # Apply to local DB